Hockey Canada: Is it really changing course?

 - To improve the oversight and transparency of the National Equity Fund, establish a formal policy on the National Equity Fund particularly how these funds are collected, how they can be used, and how this is reported to Directors.

-- Increase the number of Directors from nine to 13.
+- NO CHANGE: 2022 board remains at nine directors.
+Increase the number of Directors from nine to 13.

 - Amend the bylaws to a minimum /maximum number of Directors rather than the existing specific number.

-- Gender equity on the board: a maximum of 60% of Directors from one gender.
+- YES: 5 women, 4 men.
+Gender equity on the board: a maximum of 60% of Directors from one gender.

-- Athlete representation on the board: someone who has been on the national team, competed internationally within the last eight years.
+- NO CHANGE: Athlete representation on the board: someone who has been on the national team, competed internationally within the last eight years.

 - Increase the Directors’ term from two years to three years.